niemopen/niem-forensics/README.md

 *	Uncrewed Systems
 *	Weapons Technical Intelligence/Weapons Exploitation

+## Upcoming Meetings
+Meeting dates and times will be added here once they are scheduled.

 ## Members
 To join the Forensics Subcommittee or get involved with a specific Tiger Team, please email hqda.niemforensics@army.mil.